Enecuum/docs/how-to-mine-bit.md

 - BIT components are deployed through *Docker*, a platform meant for building, sharing, and running applications with containers.
 So first of all, [download Docker](https://www.docker.com/) for your OS using official guides.
 For Windows users, we recommend [Docker Toolbox](https://github.com/docker/toolbox/releases).
 Linux users can follow [Docker guide for Ubuntu.](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

-- After installing Docker, download the database that will be used in your Fullnode or PoW. **This is a mandatory step**.
+- After installing Docker, download the database that will be used in your Fullnode, PoW or PoS. **This is a mandatory step**.

   ```
   docker run -d --name bit_db -e MYSQL_ROOT_PASSWORD=root enecuum/bit_db